Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Tax Liability Most Sellers Do Not Plan For

-When a lender accepts less than the full balance — in a short sale or through a deficiency waiver — the forgiven amount may be treated as taxable income by the IRS, generating a Form 1099-C. This tax liability can be substantial and arrives the following January, long after the homeowner believed the situation was fully resolved.
+When a lender accepts less than the full balance — in a short sale or through a deficiency waiver — the forgiven amount is treated as cancellation-of-debt income under 26 U.S.C. § 61(a)(11), generating a Form 1099-C from the lender.
+This tax liability can be substantial and arrives the following January, long after the homeowner believed the situation was fully resolved.

 Homeowners who act early have the most options